 Nature of Violation/ Sanction/Penalties

 Exception

 1. Issuing e-money Applicable penalties

 without prior Bangko under Sections 36 &

 Sentral approval 37 of R.A.
 No. 7653;

 Watchlisting of

 owners/partners/

 principal officers

 2. Violation of any Applicable penalties

 of the provisions of prescribed under

 R.A.
 No. 9160 (Anti- the Act

 Money Laundering

 Law of 2001 as

 amended by R.A.No.

 9194) and its

 implementing rules

 and regulations

 3. Violation/s of Penalties and sanctions

 this Section under the

 abovementioned laws

 and other applicable

 laws, rules and

 regulations

+, i

 In addition, the susceptibility of a system to intentional or unintentional misreporting of transactions and balances shall be sufficient ground for appropriate Bangko Sentral action or imposition of sanctions, whenever applicable.
-(Circular No. 649 dated 09 March 2009)

-ß 4642P.7 Transitory provisions.
+§ 4642P.7 Transitory provisions.
 An EMI-NBFI granted an authority to issue e-money prior to 26 March 2009 may continue to exercise such authority: Provided, That it shall submit to the Bangko Sentral, within one (1) month from 26 March 2009, a certification signed by the President or Officer with equivalent rank and function that it is in compliance with all the applicable requirements of this Section.
-Otherwise, they are required to submit timelines, to conform to the provisions that they have not complied with subject to Bangko Sentral approval.
-(Circular No. 649 dated 09 March 2009)
+Otherwise, they are required to submit within the same period the measures they will undertake, with the corresponding timelines, to conform to the provisions that they have not complied with subject to Bangko Sentral approval.

-ßß 4642P.8 - 4642P.10 (Reserved)
+§§ 4642P.8 - 4642P.10 (Reserved)

-ß 4642P.11 Outsourcing of services by Electronic Money Issuers (EMIs) to Electronic Money Network Service Providers (EMNSP).
+§ 4642P.11 Outsourcing of services by Electronic Money Issuers (EMIs) to Electronic Money Network Service Providers (EMNSP).
 The guidelines on outsourcing of services by EMIs to EMNSP are shown in Appendix Q-55.